UKCloud/documentation/articles/vmware/vmw-how-vls-request-licence.md

 ---
-title: How to request a new VLS license
+title: How to request a new VLS licence
 description: Provides instructions for how to request a new VLS licence in preparation for a VMware product upgrade
 services: vmware
 author: shighmoor
-reviewer:
+reviewer: mperry
-lastreviewed: 22/09/2020
+lastreviewed: 07/09/2021
 toc_rootlink: How To
 toc_sub1: VMware Licence Service
 toc_sub2: